Code katas for selecting technical talent - An experience report

 - There is less bias when looking to code than CV screening or a classical interview.
 There is even less bias if it is fully anonymized.
 We did see a positive effect on the diversity of the team.

-- Performing the kata at home is much closer to a real work situation then whiteboard exercises or live pairing during an interview.
+- Performing the kata at home is much closer to a real work situation than whiteboard exercises or live pairing during an interview.
 Some people react very differently during whiteboard exercises or live pairing under stress because it mainly requires the skill of thinking on your feet and not a carefully chosen, well researched, solution.

 - Through this process, candidates can see what we stand for and what we believe is essential.